Maziar Bahari: IranWire

 Bahari launched IranWire in 2014, "to empower Iranian citizen journalists by creating a forum in which young Iranians can discuss national and local news, providing training modules and putting Iranian citizen journalists inside the country in touch with professional Iranian journalists."
-Although the website is bilingual, only a fraction of the Persian articles appear in the English.
-IranWire works with a number of prominent Iranian journalists including Shima Shahrabi, Aida Ghajar, Ehsan Mehrabi and Masih Alinejad.
-It has a partnership with Daily Beast.
-IranWire's initial website was designed and developed by Small Media Foundation.
+Although the website is bilingual, only a fraction of the Persian articles are in English.
+IranWire works with a number of prominent Iranian journalists including Shima Shahrabi, Aida Ghajar, Shaya Goldoust, Ehsan Mehrabi and Masih Alinejad.
+It has a partnership with The Daily Beast.
+IranWire's initial website was designed and developed by Small Media Foundation, funded by USAID.

 Press TV vs Maziar Bahari

-After his release, Bahari launched a complaint against Iranian government's English satellite channel, Press TV, for filming and airing an interview with him under duress.
+After his release, Bahari launched a complaint against the Iranian government's English satellite channel, Press TV, for filming and airing an interview with him under duress.
 In May 2011, Ofcom upheld Bahari's three complaints against Press TV.
 In the summary, Ofcom said Press TV's presentation of Bahari was unfair because it "omitted material facts and was placed in a context in which inferences adverse to Mr Bahari could be drawn".
 The media regulator also said that Press TV failed to get his consent and this "contributed to the overall unfairness to Mr Bahari in the item broadcast".
 Ofcom added that filming and broadcasting the interview without consent "while he was in a sensitive situation and vulnerable state was an unwarranted infringement of Mr Bahari's privacy".

 Upon the release of Ofcom's findings, Press TV launched a campaign against Bahari and Ofcom.
 Bahari was accused of being "an MI6 contact person".
 Press TV's failure to pay a £100,000 fine for showing Bahari's 'confession' was connected with the revocation of Press TV's licence to broadcast in the UK, via satellite, in January 2012.